techies23/wp-calypso/docs/our-approach-to-data.md

 ### Third Era: Redux Global State Tree (December 2015 - Present)

 [Redux](http://redux.js.org/), described as a "predictable state container", is an evolution of the principles advocated in Flux.
-It is not a far departure from Flux, but is unique in many ways:
+It is not a far departure from Flux, but is distinct in many ways:

 - There is typically a single store instance which maintains all state for the entire application
 - Action creators do not call to the global dispatcher directly, but rather return simple action objects which can be passed to the [store `dispatch` method](http://rackt.org/redux/docs/api/Store.html#dispatch)